andrewmoise/grits/README.md

 Yes.
 We're only requesting data with a specified known hash, and verifying the hash, so it shouldn't be possible to provide poisoned data real easily, but yes you could mess up the system in other ways.
 I'm not envisioning everyone in the world being able to run a node in any system; it would be a semi-trusted role which if they're clearly messing up the system then you would boot them out of.

 In particular, the current service worker will return an internal server error to the user if some mirror is serving up content that doesn't match the hash it is supposed to have.
-The intent is that this gets noticed and then handled on the human level, as opposed to at the technical level with malicious nodes being an "expected" happening that the code is coping with.
+The intent is that this gets noticed and then handled as an administrative problem, as opposed to a technical problem with malicious nodes being an "expected" happening that the code is coping with.

 ### Is this secure?
 Should I turn this on and leave the endpoint up on my production server?

 Oh mercy, no. At some point I will do some basic level of security audit to the endpoints but that has not been done.
+There are surely exploits and ways you can use the endpoints to do malicious things.
 Internal testing only.

 ### What about performance?
 Dropped nodes?
 NAT?